Photo: Tahoe Truckee Area Regional Transit

 The Tahoe Transportation District offers daily service from the South Lake Tahoe “Y” to Carson City, and across the South Shore.

-Diamond Peak also has a free local shuttle running daily during the winter.
+Diamond Peak has a free local shuttle running daily during the winter.

-Tahoe Area Rapid Transit (TART) buses provide regular service to Squaw, Northstar and locations across the North and West Shores.
-Beginning December 12, 2019 for the winter season, TART is offering free service on all routes, extended winter hours on the Truckee local route and new night service connections from North Lake Tahoe to Truckee.
+Tahoe Truckee Area Rapid Transit (TART) buses provide regular service to Squaw, Northstar and locations across the North and West Shores.

-Squaw Valley has a range of local transportation options, including the free, app-based Mountaineer shuttle operating between Alpine Meadows and Squaw Valley.
+Squaw Valley has a range of local transportation options, including the free, app-based Mountaineer shuttle operating between Alpine Meadows and Squaw Valley starting December 17, 2020 and running through April 11, 2021.

 SnowPals is a grassroots ridesharing organization that connects Bay Area skiers and snowboarders looking for rides to and from Lake Tahoe.
 The costs of the carpool are shared among riders.